A day for memories and fierce resolve

 Sept.
 11, 2001, is a day etched in the memories of Americans.

-Today is a time for remembering the victims of 9/11 and the sacrifices of those patriots who have served in our armed forces during the years since that tragic day.
-It is also fitting that we reflect on why this is a war we have no choice but to pursue and win.
+Today is a time for remembering the victims of 9/11.
+It is also fitting that we reflect on why this is a battle we have no choice but to undertake and win.

-While some Americans seem to believe a negotiated peace with these enemies is achievable, the words of our adversaries make it clear that no such result is possible.
+While some Americans seem to believe peaceful accommodation with these enemies is achievable, the words of at least some of our adversaries make it clear that no such result is possible.

-The contents of the al-Qaida charter – one of many documents captured by our troops – make it clear why that is true.
-Its chilling words should put to rest any notion that talking with this foe will lead to peace.
+The contents of the al-Qaida charter – one of many documents captured by our troops – are chilling words, which are very much in sync with the stated goals of its successors and their affiliated group.
+They should put to rest any notion that talking with these many of these foes will lead to peace.
 A key part of that charter reads as follows:

-On this anniversary of the 9/11 attacks, we Americans should reaffirm our resolve to fight this war to the only acceptable conclusion – victory.
+On this anniversary of the 9/11 attacks – designated Patriot Day in memory of those killed that awful September morning – Americans should reaffirm their determination to fight this war to the only acceptable conclusion – victory.
 We should also take the time to honor those heroic men and women who have sacrificed so much on faraway battlefields.
 They and their families have demonstrated unfailing patriotism and deserve to be honored and supported by their fellow countrymen.